looking for academic resources to supplement your scholar’s education?

 • Junior Achievement (K-12) Junior Achievement of Middle Tennessee prepares and inspires young people to be financially literate, career ready, and entrepreneurially minded.
 Virtual resources for students and families include lessons about economics, budgets, and business plans, as well as career exploration.
 Student resources are organized by grade level for students in Grades K-12.

 • Khan Academy (K-12) Khan Academy offers practice exercises, instructional videos, and a personalized learning dashboard that empower learners to study at their own pace in and outside of the classroom.
 They tackle math, science, computer programming, history, art history, economics, and more.
 Their math missions guide learners from kindergarten to calculus using state-of-the-art, adaptive technology that identifies strengths and learning gaps.
 Khan Academy is always free.
+You can sign up as a learner, teacher, or parent; or you can click “explore” to go straight to resources.

 • Virtual Nerd: Video lessons covering middle grades math through algebra 2.